vvummadi/hugo-website/README.md

 <img width="453" alt="desktop" src="https://github.com/pmichaillat/pmichaillat.github.io/assets/85443660/eff134d2-6097-4bc2-bfd7-4f5c18571789">

-## Build and test environments
+## Software

-The website is built with Hugo v0.147.2 via GitHub Actions.
-The website was developed locally with Hugo v0.147.2 on macOS Sequoia 15.4.1.
-The website was tested on the following browsers:
++ The website is built with Hugo v0.147.2 via GitHub Actions.
++ The website was developed locally with Hugo v0.147.2 on macOS Sequoia 15.4.1.
++ The website was tested on the following browsers:
 	+ Safari 18.4 on macOS 15.4.1
 	+ Mobile Safari on iOS 18.4.1

-These configurations have been validated; other Hugo versions, operating systems, and web browsers may require minor adjustments.
++ These configurations have been validated; other Hugo versions, operating systems, and web browsers may require minor adjustments.
 Please [report any issues](https://github.com/pmichaillat/hugo-website/issues) to help improve compatibility.

 ## License